 - The AI presents a visual Q&A flow.
 Answer each question by clicking the option that best describes your scenario.

 ITAR workflow determinations generated by this platform are advisory only.
 All ITAR authorization decisions, exemption applicability, and DDTC procedural requirements must be verified against official ITAR regulations and DDTC guidance before any action is taken.
-Official sources:

-G. License Requirement
+C.6 License Requirement

 How to Use